Skip to content

 Infographic 4 ns b2 v2

-How do we calculate the number of tons we remove?
+How do we calculate the number of tonnes we remove?

 Simply put:

-# tons of CO2 net removed = # tons injected – leakage – process emissions
+# tonnes of CO2 net removed = # tonnes injected – leakage – process emissions

-If we capture 1 ton – so 1000 kilos – of CO₂, liquefy it and transport it using bio-fueled trucks, then inject it into demolished concrete, we will have permanently removed around 930 kg of CO₂.
+As an example, if we capture 1 tonne – so 1000 kilos – of CO2, liquefy it and transport it using bio-fueled trucks, then inject it into demolished concrete, we will have permanently removed around 930 kg of CO2.

 Our impact – in 2030 and beyond.

-Our ambition is to have removed 1 megaton of CO₂ in 2030.
+Our ambition is to have removed hundreds of thousands of tonnes of CO2 in this decade.
 And, of course, beyond that: we aim to increase our impact every year, also exploring and deploying new carbon removal methods.

 Our target is ambitious, yet realistic.
 And we’re well on our way.
 To achieve that goal, exponential growth is needed.
 We are currently massively scaling-up our operations: the number of source and storage sites in operation as well as our geographical reach.

-Scientists project that we will have to remove around 10 gigatons – i.e. 10,000,000,000 tons – of CO₂ per year.
-Neustark removing 1 million tons of CO₂ in 2030 – and even more in the years after – is a significant part of that puzzle.
+Scientists project that we will have to remove around 10 gigatonnes – i.e. 10,000,000,000 tonnes – of CO2 per year.
+Neustark removing hundreds of thousands of tonnes of CO2 in this decade – and even more in the years after – is a significant part of that puzzle.

 What’s more, we strive to help develop the CDR market to make trusted and effective carbon removal a given in the next decade.
 For a bright future of all generations on our planet.